jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 Remember in the 2nd chapter when I said arrow functions and `function` functions were different?
 This is the most important difference.
 Literally `this`, I mean.

 `function` functions bind `this` when they are executed.
 Arrow functions do not.
+The value of `this` inside an arrow function will be the same as its value in the surrounding scope.

 That means if you use an arrow function as an object method you can't reference `this` in its body: